 Approved Cooking Appliances: grills for charcoal, wood, small propane pits and electric.
 A fire extinguisher must accompany each group using a cooking appliance and a person knowledgeable in its operation must attend to cooking appliances when hot.

 No food or beverages are allowed to be taken into the Alamodome.
 No loud music or profanity.
 No children playing in the thoroughfare.
 Separate containers are available in Lots B & C for hot coals and trash.

 All parking, including disabled spaces, is sold by pre-paid parking permit.
 Alamodome parking lots open at 10:00 a.m. and close 1 hour after the conclusion of the game.
 Disabled patrons without a parking pass can utilize the ADA drop off area located in Lot A and proceed to alternate parking offsite.
 To check parking availability, please call 210-704-6666.

-For the Valero Alamo Bowls following the 2014-2019 seasons, the games will match-up the #1 selection from the Big 12 against the #1 selection from the Pac-12 after College Football Playoff bowls.
+Through the 2025 season, the Valero Alamo Bowl will match-up the #1 selection from the Big 12 against the #1 selection from the Pac-12 after College Football Playoff bowls.
 Most years both teams will be announced on Selection Sunday (the first Sunday in December).